t4rra/i-forgor/homelab/nas.md

 	4. leave all other values as default
 3. push `Install`, and you're done!
 ### Client Setup
-> I tore my head out trying to access the Seafile port on the tailscale address, which [I found out thanks to this blog post](https://kressle.in/articles/2023/tailscale-on-truenas-scale) that it's still accessible over the internet via the local address because subnet routes (i have no idea what subnet routes are or how ip address work lmao)
+> I tore my hair out trying to access the Seafile port on the tailscale address, which [thanks to this blog post](https://kressle.in/articles/2023/tailscale-on-truenas-scale) said that it's still accessible over the internet via the local address because subnet routes (i have no idea what subnet routes are or how ip address work lmao)
 1. [download the seafile drive client for your respective system](https://www.seafile.com/en/download/) (not the desktop syncing client)
 2. in `truenas > apps > seafile` click on `open` and copy the URL+port (example: 192.168.1.24:8000)
 		> I haven't been able to get the web GUI to sign in; it always tosses a `403: CSRF verification failed` error, but the client GUIs work